“The journey is what brings us happiness, not the destination.”

-The most precious moment in your life is right now.
+The most precious moment is right now.

-At times, even though we are doing everything correctly, life still doesn’t happen exactly the way we want it to.
+There are times even though we are doing everything correctly, life still doesn’t happen exactly the way we want it to.
 That’s one of the beauties of life.
 It’s unpredictable, which makes it challenging and worthwhile.

-But in the midst of obstacles, you may find it difficult to be thankful for them.
+Without knowing what will absolutely happen, we can further appreciate what our life will play out.
+And even in the midst of obstacles, you may find it difficult to be thankful for them.
 You may wish you can advance into the future and skip those tribulations.

-But it is in those tough times that your strong character is built.
+However, it is in those tough times that your strong character is built.
 Without those grueling times, you wouldn’t become the courageous and composed man you want to be.